John L. MacDonald: Legal career

 MacDonald was admitted to the bar in 1859 and commenced practice at Belle Plaine, Minnesota.
 He served as a judge of the probate court of Scott County in 1860 and 1861.
 During the Civil War he was commissioned to enlist and muster volunteers for the Union Army.
 He also served as prosecuting attorney of Scott County in 1863 and 1864.

 Political career

 MacDonald served as county superintendent of schools in 1865 and 1866.
 He was elected to the Minnesota House of Representatives, serving in 1869 and 1870; and then served in the Minnesota Senate in 1871 and from 1873 to 1876.

 He ran unsuccessfully candidate for attorney general in 1872 on the Democratic ticket.
 He was then elected mayor of Shakopee in 1876.
 He was elected judge of the eighth judicial district of Minnesota in 1876 for a term of seven years and reelected without opposition in 1883.

 In 1886, he was elected as a Democrat to the 50th congress; he subsequently resigned as judge.
 He served in Congress from March 4, 1887, to March 3, 1889.
 He ran again in 1888, but lost.
 He subsequently returned to being a lawyer in Saint Paul, Minnesota.
+In 1894, he unsuccessfully ran for Minnesota Attorney General as a Populist.
 In 1898, he moved to Kansas City, Missouri, where he continued to practice law.